 Unfortunately, analog DVRs go up to a maximum of 720 TVL.
 So, a camera with 1200 TVL will only be able to display at 720 TVL when used with an analog DVR.

-If you want to take full advantage of a 1200 TVL camera, you’ll need to use an HDCVI, AHD, or IP system, which can support up to 1080p (2-megapixel) resolution.
+If you want to take full advantage of a 1200 TVL camera, you’ll need to use an HDCVI, AHD, or IP system, which can support up to 1080p (2‑megapixel) resolution.
 However, after all the hassle of connecting analog to digital, you will still not achieve the quality that a digital camera can provide.
-This is why many businesses are choosing digital and IP cameras over TVL security cameras.
+This is why many businesses are choosing digital and commercial IP security cameras over TVL security cameras.

 Security cameras are categorized into three basic transmission standards: